radjivC/Interaction-node-riak/README.md

 You have a Rest Api example in the folder RestAPiExample, this is a global example how to use riak in a real case.
 And of course the same Api with coffee Script syntax.

+We are using riak-js, because the client libray is really awesome.

 What is riak?
 ================